Tiffany7809/Team-Profile-Generator/README.md

   This application will give employers and quick and simple way to organize their team in an easy to read format.

   This application uses Node.js, Inquirer and jest.
-As well as HTML5, CSS and Bootstrap
+As well as HTML5, CSS, Google Fonts and Bootstrap

   ***